- Last Updated: February 15, 2017

 - Healthy lifestyle with regular exercise and a healthy diet is suggested for most patients.
 Dietary supplementation with omega-3 unsaturated fatty acids and/or vitamin D may also be recommended.

 - Specific medications aimed at symptoms (i.e. spasticity, bladder dysfunction, pain, depression) have also been shown to be beneficial in MS.

 Focused Ultrasound Research

 Focused ultrasound has been used to non-invasively and accurately heat and destroy a predefined volume of tissue in the patient’s brain for numerous central nervous system diseases such as tumors and tremors.
-Another method of applying focused ultrasound is to pulse the ultrasound beam, which could nondestructively activate neurons.
 Preclinical studies have already demonstrated remyelination of axons with laser light in an optogenic model.
-Additional preclinical studies are planned to test whether pulsed focused ultrasound can decrease demyelination and increase remyelination.
-If successful, this method could potentially help repair damaged axons or protect existing axons in patients with MS.
+Another method of applying focused ultrasound is to pulse the ultrasound beam, which could nondestructively activate neurons by decreasing demyelination and increasing remyelination.
+Initial reports of success with this approach will lead to further research with this technique.